sumanxg/sumanxg/README.md

 🌟 About Me
 </h3>

 Since my tech beginnings, I've been captivated by **AI's potential** – giving machines human-like perception.
-Coupled with my love for *Art*, I aim to bridge creativity and tech through *Computer Vision* and *Natural Language Processing*.
+Coupled with my love for *Art*, I aim to bridge creativity and tech through *Computer Vision* and *GANs*.

 <h3 align="left">
   🚀 My Journey
 </h3>

-- 🎓 I'm relentlessly working towards my interest focusing on **Computer Science** and other related fields.
+- 🎓 I'm relentlessly working towards my interest focusing on **Computer Vision** and other related fields.
 - 💼 Professionally, I thrive on leveraging my expertise in  **Python** & **PHP** to craft efficient and elegant solutions that bring ideas to life.
 - 🎨 My artistic inclination finds its way into my coding endeavors, where I create projects that are not just functional, but also visually engaging and artistically meaningful.